The Garden Grazer

 Serving

-Tip: This chili is also great served over baked potatoes!
-Or you can add cooked brown rice or quinoa to your bowl.
+Potatoes & grains: This chili is also great served over baked potatoes for an ultra-comforting meal!
+Or you can add cooked rice or quinoa to your bowl.

 Storing

-Store leftovers in a sealed container in the refrigerator.
-We find they keep for about 4-5 days.
-Simply reheat in the microwave when ready to enjoy.
+After it cools, store the leftovers in a sealed container in the refrigerator.
+I find they keep really well for about 4-5 days.
+Reheat in the microwave or on the stovetop when ready to enjoy.

-Freezing: I have not tried freezing this chili but I'm guessing it would do very well as a freezer meal.
+Freezing: I haven't tried freezing this chili, but I'm guessing it would do very well as a freezer meal.
 Be sure to let it cool completely, then store in a freezer-safe container for 1-2 months.

 For more inspiration, also browse all vegan lentil recipes.